alexcw-5/alexcw-5.github.io/_posts/2025-08-07-Tactical_Yes.md

 ---
 layout: post
-title: What to say yes when you're unsure of it
+title: When to say yes when you're unsure if you want to
 categories: Logistics
 ---